QuickBlox/q-municate-services-ios/README.md

 ```

-Search for users with full name.
+Search for users with full name:

 ```objective-c